-Kagem continued supporting agriculture through various cooperatives as a way of sustaining livelihoods for the community members.
-Through agriculture, community members are able to realise legitimate income leading to increased household incomes to sustain themselves and their families.
-Agriculture also contributes to the reduction in incidences of illegal mining by proving alternative income generating activities.
+Kagem continues to support agriculture through various cooperatives as a way of sustaining livelihoods for the community members.
+Through agriculture, community members can realise legitimate income leading to increased household incomes to sustain themselves and their families.
+Agriculture also contributes to the reduction in incidences of illegal mining by proving alternative income-generating activities.
+Kagem facilitated training for all the cooperatives it is supporting during the pre-farming season to make them more efficient and effective.
+(Figure K27)